nlasheras/aoc-2021/README.md

 ### Day 15

 Today's problem seemed like an obvious application of the A* algorithm.
-My implementation still needs a bit less than 2 minutes for **part 2** so most likely there is some improvement still to do.
+My first implementation needed a bit less than 2 minutes for **part 2** so there was some optimization still missing.
+I added a *closed set* to not process a node multiple times and also i switched the *open set* to a `PriorityQueue` because I realized that most of the time of getting the best node from the set.